BNTFryingPan/ssbu-music-player/README.md

 music might not even play on ubuntu because i didnt have any music on my ubuntu install, and was too lazy to get some.

-if you have a mac and want to test and develop for it, go ahead, but i cant and wont help. i dont own a mac
+if you have a mac and want to test and develop for it, go ahead, but i cant help much. i dont own a mac

+to run on linux or mac you must either setup a dev environment to run it in. you can choose to build it for your platform after that if you wish to run it without running it through your text editor/ide.